 1. Length of ownership

-How long have you owned the property?
-3 years and 6 months
+100 m How long have you owned the property?
+45475

 2. Council tax

 Which Council Tax band is your property in?
+(Please circle)

-(Please circle) A B C D E F G H
+A B C D E F G H

 3. Parking

-What are the arrangements for parking at your property?
+475 What are the arrangements for parking at your property?

 (Please tick all that apply)

-• Garage
+Garage

 Allocated parking space

-• Driveway 🗸
+Driveway

 Shared parking

-On street
+• On street

 Resident permit

 Metered parking

 Other (please specify):

-4. Conservation area
+Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?